 The Shelleys arrived in Italy in early 1818, and Shelley had his first sight of Rome in the autumn of that year.
 He was exhilarated by his first experience of the Eternal City, and spent a week there, returning in early March 1819 with his wife Mary, and her step-sister, Claire Clairmont.
-This strange and sometimes stormy ménage a trois was one of the inspirations for my novel, A Treacherous Likeness/A Fatal Likeness.
+This strange and sometimes stormy ménage a trois was one of the inspirations for my novel, The Frankenstein Monster.

 The party rented lodgings on the Corso, near the Piazza Colonna, in an area which is still one of the most fashionable quarters of the city, and the heart of its shopping district.
 Though Shelley was an ardent atheist they attended several services in St Peter’s, and no visit to Rome is complete without a visit to this beautiful domed basilica, which is home to Michelangelo’s Pietà.
 The Shelleys also visited the Vatican Museum and art galleries like the famous one at the Villa Borghese, and the extensive gardens that surround it became one of their favourite places for carriage rides.
 It’s a beautiful green haven in the heart of the city and from the adjacent Pincio belvedere you can get a fantastic view towards the Vatican and down over the lovely Piazza del Popolo, with its twin Baroque churches.